sarunluitel/MusicClassification/README.txt

   --mfccfeatures -> extracts mean of features after mfcc transform
   @params (data) where data is a [tuple ([song_samples], samping_rate)] -> list of outputs from librosa.load()

-  --bestFeature extraction -> extracts mean, standard Deviation, skewness and kurtosis of features after mfcc transform
+  --getBest_Features -> extracts mean, standard Deviation, skewness and kurtosis of features after mfcc transform
   @params (data) where data is a [tuple ([song_samples], samping_rate)] -> list of outputs from librosa.load()

 The methods to specify the algorithm are: